The 2023 financial checklist for new parents

 For young and healthy adults, term life policies can cost less than many music or video streaming services per month, providing the financial protection your family needs in case you are no longer there.
 Because the amount of recommended coverage varies by many factors, an online life insurance calculator can help you determine the appropriate coverage for your family, get a life insurance quote, and purchase a policy accordingly.

 4. Update your tax forms to claim child tax breaks

-In 2018, the Child Tax Credit was doubled from $1,000 to $2,000 per child, providing a terrific opportunity for parents to save money.
-Additionally, the income limit above which the tax credit begins to phase out was also increased from $75,000 to $200,000 for individuals and from $110,000 to $400,000 for joint filers, making the tax credit applicable to more families.
+In 2023, the Child Tax Credit will be $2,000 per child (after briefly being expanded during the pandemic), providing a terrific opportunity for parents to save money.
+The income limit above which the tax credit begins to phase out is $75,000 for individuals and $150,000 for joint filers, making the tax credit applicable to many families.
 Unlike a deduction that lowers your taxable income, a tax credit is a dollar-for-dollar reduction of your tax liability.
 To find out more, speak with your tax planning professional.

 5. Create a will & name beneficiaries on your accounts

 In the event of your untimely death, it is critical to have arrangements in place for your children.
 A will provides a plan for the division of your assets and can also designate a legal guardian for your kids.
 Most people name their children or surviving spouse as the beneficiaries of their accounts, ensuring that any assets or money they have is given to them.
 You may also choose a separate guardian of the estate, who will manage the accounts and assets until your children reach legal age.